regalonefour/regalonefour.github.io/docs/r14-evidence/Features & Information/standardevidence.md

 r14-evidence and various qb-core resources.
 Police are able to discover this evidence by investgiating with either a flashlight or the included camera that comes included with the resource.
 They are then able to collect this evidence by using the flashlight and an empty evidence bag.
 Currently, there are six evidence drops included with r14-evidence, with four being able to be collected in evidence bags.
+Additionally, as of v1.4, police can bag fiearms and melee weapons into evidence when they are recovered while on patrol or when conducting an investigation.

 ## Casings